Department of Rural and Community Development

-Projects may also be judged having regard to how they:
+Applications may also be judged having regard to how they:

-- invest to increase or extend the use of the facility, for example, to voluntary and community groups;
+- Invest to increase or extend the use of the facility, for example, to voluntary and community groups

-- reduce the annual running cost of a facility;
+- Reduce the annual running cost of a facility

-Projects may also be judged having regard to additional criteria deemed appropriate by the LCDC which demonstrate the added value of the project or element of a project in suitably addressing the programme's aims in each Local Authority administrative area.
+Applications may also be judged having regard to additional criteria deemed appropriate by the LCDC which demonstrate the added value of the project or element of a project in suitably addressing the programme's aims in each Local Authority administrative area.